Vinge1718/yolo/README.md

 ## Run the folllowing command to install the dependencies
  `npm install`

-## Run the folllowing to srat the app
+## Run the folllowing to start the app
  `npm start`

 ## Open a new terminal and run the same commands in the backend folder